wunderwuzzi23/blog/content/posts/2020/husky-ai-walkthrough.md

 9. **End user runs predictions:** A user can invoke the REST API to upload an image and get a prediction
 10. **(Online Feedback Loop)**: Not visible in the image, because Husky AI does not do that.
 Production systems typically collect user data and feed it back into the pipeline (Step 1) - this turns the pipeline into an "AI lifecycle".

 That's it.
-Those are the big conceptual pieces of a machine learning pipeline.
+Those are the core pieces of a machine learning pipeline.

-The [next post](/blog/posts/2020/husky-ai-building-the-machine-learning-model/) covers technical details on how the Husky AI machine learning model was built and trained.
+In [next post](/blog/posts/2020/husky-ai-building-the-machine-learning-model/) we cover the technical details on how the Husky AI machine learning model was built and trained.

 Twitter: [@wunderwuzzi23](https://twitter.com/wunderwuzzi23)